Use Data Mining Techniques To Grow Business Revenue

 How Data Mining is implemented?

-A successful data mining procedure is usually broken down into three phases: Targeting Study, Proof of Concept and Deployment.
-The targeting study is the initial stage whereby the potential user of the mined information, gives an overview of the pattern and trends they might be interested in.
-On the Proof of concept stage, estimates are done to determine the ROI of the procedure and the technical risks involved.
+A successful data mining procedure is usually broken down into three phases: Targeting Study, Proof of Concept, and Deployment.
+The targeting study is the initial stage.
+Where the potential user of the mined information, gives an overview of the pattern and trends they might be interested in.
+On the Proof of concept stage, estimates are done.
+To determine the ROI of the procedure and the technical risks involved.
 The last stage involves the extraction of and cleaning of data.